Information for carers

 You can sign up to a repeat prescription delivery service if the person you care for is reliant on regular prescription medication.
 For further information and to check if your GP surgery uses this service see Free online prescription service (NHS).

 You can shop online for grocery items and have them delivered.
 All home deliverers have measures in place to prevent infection spread including 'no contact' deliveries.
-If you do have to shop in-store, follow the social distancing measures outlined by the government.

 You can also find additional information and advice on personal assistants on our personal assistant information pages.